JoeBonham/jQuery-Full-Width-Image-Slider/readme.md

 $('.full-width').fullWidth();
 ```

-The script automatically adds CSS classes like `slide-1`, `slide-2`, `slide-3` etc. which allows you to specifically target slides to add custom styles to.
+The script automatically adds a CSS class to each slide in this format: `slide-1`, `slide-2`, `slide-3` etc. These allow you to specifically target slides if you need to add custom styles.

 ##Options: